teddyterminal/a-state-divided/README.md

 There were many moments that I had to make judgement calls on what was the best path to take.
 Apart from actually connecting the visualization to a backend processor, I considered using data from multiple elections, having roads and maps underneath the districts, having the ability to zoom a la google maps, and showing the districts in order of partisanship on a chart.
 I rejected all of these ideas for time and complexity constraints, and eventually decided that a simple, clean, and correct aesthetic would be the winning one.

 It was not my original intention to be alone for the final project, and the data being complicated made it that much more difficult.
 That said, I essentially learned a new language in about two weeks doing this, and am really glad that I was able to put out something substantial and pretty, especially given that I started late.

+Special thanks should go to Daryl Deford, postdoc at MGGG and my UROP advisor.
+In addition, I did a lot of blo.cks tutorials and reused code snippets in development for this - credit should go to Michelle Chandra and her [map of states](http://bl.ocks.org/michellechandra/0b2ce4923dc9b5809922) which helped me get started.
+Also thanks to Mike Bostock and many of his visualizations which helped me with code snippets.
+A few pieces of code were derived from answers on Stack Overflow.